-- After the lasagna noodles are at your desired taste and tenderness, spread them out over a large, dry towel and slightly sprinkle the noodles with Parmesan cheese.
+- After the lasagna noodles are at your desired taste and tenderness, spread them out over a large, dry towel and lightly sprinkle the noodles with Parmesan cheese.
 You may use olive oil also before sprinkling the Parmesan cheese.

 - Butter the bottom of a large casserole dish and start spreading evenly one layer of the lasagna noodles.

 - Cover generously with Parmesan cheese.
 (You could continue to use Parmesan cheese as the original recipe calls for or try switching it up by using cottage cheese, shredded mozzarella cheese, etc.).